IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 33. You have successfully created a health score for your group of pumps.
 You will see your scoring group, along with scoring groups on the page.
 ![Successfully added new health score for pumps group](/img/apm_8.7/healthscoring_65.png)

-## Asset detail page
+## Asset Details

+Understand asset Health using the Asset details page.

-`Action:` Follow the steps to view the asset details page.
+Follow the steps to view the asset details page.

 1. Click the `Work Queues` icon on the left side of the menu screen.
 ![Work queues icon](/img/apm_8.7/healthscoring_66.png)